Aadit0007/Class-12-Project/README.md

 *Usage*

+Step1:

+Open terminal and type code 'pip install -r requirements.txt'

+Step2:

-Run the Flask application:
+Run the Flask application: By entering 'python app.py' to terminal

-python app.py
+Step3:

-Open your web browser and navigate to http://127.0.0.1:5000/.
+Open your web browser and navigate to http://127.0.0.1:5000/

+Step4:Enjoy Tool..

 Choose the file type you wish to analyze: